timkitch/logstash-input-cloudwatch-logs/README.md

 * `end` - Sets the sincedb to now, and reads any new messages going forward
 * Integer - Number of seconds in the past to begin reading at

+#### `lookback_duration`
+If set, the `lookback_duration` setting allows you to specify a window of time you want the plugin to revisit during each processing loop.
+The purpose of this is to ensure that no CloudWatch events are missed due to the "eventually consistent read" nature of CloudWatch.
+Without this setting, the plugin always calls the CloudWatch "filter_log_events" API with a "start_time" value equal to the CloudWatch timestamp of the last event it processed at the end of the previous "filter_log_events" call, plus 1 millisecond.
+In that case, the call would not pick up any CloudWatch events whose timestamp is within the previously visited time window, but had not yet become visible, due to the read consistency issue.
+When using this setting, the plugin will subtract its value from the time at which it started processing for the current interval and store that value in the sincedb file as the next "start_time" to be used for the next interval.

+Note that, while setting this to a value just large enough to account for CloudWatch's consistency delays (for most cases, 60 should be more than sufficient) will protect against missed events, you will need to apply a strategy within your Logstash inputs pipeline to de-duplicate events, since the plugin will process some events more than once.
+This is a necessary trade-off between guaranteed delivery of all events and dealing with duplicate events and additional consumer-side volume.
+Using a small value for this setting may turn out to be a reasonable compromise in such cases.

+Valid options for `lookback_duration` are:
+* Integer - Number of seconds in the past to revisit during each "filter_log_events" API call

 #### Logstash Default config params
 Other standard logstash parameters are available such as:
 * `add_field`